 U.S. ATTORNEY'S OFFICE FOR THE DISTRICT OF COLUMBIA

-The U.S. Attorney's Office has established a Legal Fellowship program, which employs attorneys for a minimum of seven months as unpaid Special Assistant United States Attorneys, and that provides them with the opportunity to gain significant criminal prosecution experience during their tenure in the Office.
+The U.S. Attorney's Office has established a Legal Fellowship program, which employs attorneys for a minimum of seven months as unpaid Special Assistant United States Attorneys, and provides them with the opportunity to gain significant criminal prosecution experience during their tenure in the Office.
 The program is meant to serve both recent law school graduates and experienced attorneys who have a desire to get unparalleled criminal prosecution and litigation experience in a unique U.S. Attorney's Office setting.
-Although uncompensated, Legal Fellows will have the opportunity to participate in the same training and trial experience as any new Assistant United States Attorney in the USAO-DC.
+Although uncompensated, Legal Fellows will have the opportunity to participate in the same training and get the same trial experience as any new Assistant United States Attorney in the USAO-DC.

 Attorneys selected as Legal Fellows will be assigned to the Superior Court Division, the Appellate Division or the Special Proceedings Division.
-Legal Fellows who are assigned to the Superior Court Division will be placed in either the Misdemeanor Unit of the General Crimes Section or in the Misdemeanor Domestic Violence Unit of the Sex Offense and Domestic Violence Section.
+Legal Fellows who are assighed to the Superior Court Division will be placed in either the Misdemeanor Unit of the General Crimes Section or in the Misdemeanor Domestic Violence Unit of the Sex Offense and Domestic Violence Section.
 The Misdemeanor Unit of the General Crimes Section prosecutes serious misdemeanor offenses, including drug possession, simple assault, weapon possession, and theft offenses.
-The Misdemeanor Domestic Violence Unit prosecutes all forms of domestic violence, including spousal abuse, and intra-family child and elder abuse.
+The Misdemeanor Domestic Violence Unit prosecutes all forms of domestic violence, including spousal abuse, and intra-family child abuse.
 Legal Fellows placed in the Appellate Division or the Special Proceedings Division will gain significant legal research and writing experience and may have the opportunity to participate in oral arguments or post-conviction hearings.

 To apply to the Legal Fellowship program, please send a cover letter, resume, brief writing sample, and official copy of law school transcript, to:

-Special Counsel for Professional Development and Director of Training
+Director, Office of Professional Development and Training

 c/o Shelia Miller